top of page

 Several of my resources are linked in this map

-I recently received an e-mail asking if I'd like to share my reasons for working with OER and experiences with the calculus course.
+I was asked to share my reasons for working with OER and my experiences with the OER calculus course I created.
 They were making a video for a website being put together by a Utah consortium promoting OER.
-I happily did that and you can hear what I had to say at the website http://oerutah.org/index.php/oer-stories (third one down).
+I happily did that and you can hear what I had to say at this OER site.

 I built tutorial PowerPoints for the online college algebra and trigonometry classes that I developed.
 This was in the day of dial-up when adding sound or video created files too large to practically download.
-However, students still love these so I recently moved them from the college server to this site (as they are taking down the college server.
+However, students still love these so I recently moved them to this site.
 Many institutions all over the world (besides U.S. I know of Australia, England and Korea) including high schools, colleges and universities link to these as a student learning resource.

 I have taken activities from OER Active Calculus as well as created some of my own to use for active learning in both Calculus I and Calculus II and offer these to others in the share and share-alike fashion.
 In collaboration with what we named the Math 1010 TNG team (TNG = The New Generation), we created activities for Intermediate Algebra for active learning.